caxchen/CSE183-Calendar-Project/README.md

 Summit Kaushal | sukausha@ucsc.edu

 ## Description

-This app will display a calendar, with the ability to add events to each of its days.
-Its objective is to allow the user to more easily keep track of the dates and times of events in their life.
-It will include a login page, a month view page, a day’s events page, an event creation page, and an event details page.
-It will store user login information, user calendar data, and calendar event data.
-Users will be able to create an account, access their own calendar, view the scheduled events for the day/week/month, and look at their scheduled events in detail.
+This project implements an event calendar in which users can create, edit, and delete events that will show up on the selected calendar view on the main index page.
+The user can select from daily, weekly, monthly (default view), and yearly views.
+Users will be able to create an account, access their own calendar, view the scheduled events for the day/week/month, and search for their scheduled events by name.
 They will also be able to create/update/delete event details as needed.
+Users can also send invites to other users which will allow the latter to copy events to their own calendar.

 ## Main Pages
 - Login page
-- Day/week/month calendar views
+- Day/week/month/year calendar views
+- Event Creation
+- Event Edit
-- Event creation page
+- Event Search
-- Event details page (title, description, time, date)
+- Event Details (title, description, time, date)
+- Invite user to event
+- View personal event invitations

 All pages will be implemented server-side

 ## Data Organization (databases)

 - User Login Info (email, username, password)
-- User Calendar Data (days, weeks, months)
 - User Individual Events and Event Data (title, description, time, date)
+- User event invitations (sender, recipient, event id)

 ## User Stories
 A user can: